kmezhoud/bioCancer/inst/base/tools/help/transform.md

 	z = ifelse(x < 60, '< 60', ifelse(x > 65, '> 65', '60-65'))

 8. Convert an outlier to a missing value.
-For example, if we want to remove the maximum value from a variable called `sales` that is equal to 400 we could use an `ifelse` statement and enter the command below in the `Create` box.
-Press `return` and `Store` to add the new `sales_rc` variable.
-Note that if we had entered `sales` on the left-hand side of the `=` sign the original variable would have been overwritten
+For example, if we want to remove the maximum value from a variable called `xmRNA` that is equal to 400 we could use an `ifelse` statement and enter the command below in the `Create` box.
+Press `return` and `Store` to add the new `xmRNA_rc` variable.
+Note that if we had entered `xmTNA` on the left-hand side of the `=` sign the original variable would have been overwritten

-  sales_rc = ifelse(sales > 400, NA, sales)
+  xmRNA_rc = ifelse(xmRNA > 400, NA, sales)

 9. If you have a date in a format not available through the `Type` menu you can use the `parse_date_time` function.
 For a date formated as "2-1-14" you would specify the command below (note that this format will also be parsed correctly by the `mdy` function in the `Type` menu)